Dental Abscess Treatment in

 Antibiotic Therapy

-Why Antibiotics Alone Don't Work
+Why Antibiotics Alone Do Not Work

 What to Expect: The Treatment Process